Why I’m Done With “Healing”

 Healing becomes identity: You become “the one who is healing” It subtly reinforces that you’re not there yet.
 You build a new identity that looks conscious, but still hides [the whole] you.

 Growth becomes performance: You believe you’re only lovable when you’re improving.
-You imagine a future self who’s shiny and healed, and you wait to become her before you begin.
+You imagine a future self who’s shiny and healed, and struggle to accept yourself for not being there yet.

 Knowledge of self is outsourced: You hire people who symbolize your next step in healing.
 You contort to fit their method and override your truth in doing so.